Michael0812/mixerzzz/README.md

  - Text - was copied from the book [Whisky - The Manual Dave Broom](https://www.goodreads.com/book/show/17899896-whisky)

  - Images - was copied and shared from [The whisky exchange](https://www.thewhiskyexchange.com/)

+ - Excellent explanations about deployment was inspired and copied from (Anna Greaves)[https://github.com/AJGreaves/familyhub#deployment] project.

  ##### Also, I was working with different websites that gave me some helps, advices and ideas for this project:
 - [Mozilla Developer](https://developer.mozilla.org/en-US/docs/Learn)